kees-/mag-stripe/README.md

  Swipe content from mags.

- This utility uses [Babashka](https://book.babashka.org/#libraries) and [etaoin](https://github.com/clj-commons/etaoin) to scrape articles from publications and blogs and save them as EDN.
+ This utility uses [etaoin](https://github.com/clj-commons/etaoin) to scrape articles from publications and blogs and save them as EDN.
 It supports many[^1] domains!

- Use the babashka task `scrape` to download posts from the command line.
+ Use the Babashka task `bb scrape` to download posts from the command line.

+ You will be able to do very little with the resulting data on its own.
+Imagine this utility as the intermediate processor of a reader mode.
+I recommend [floki](https://github.com/denisidoro/floki) to quickly explore the output without a REPL.

 ## Sources